 What will we accomplish?
 By the end of this course you will be able to…

-- improvise as part of an interactive group
+- Listen and respond as part of an interactive group

 What level is the course and do I need any particular skills?